IKoshelev/dotnet-practice-starter/readme.md

 # dotnet-practice-starter

-This repository contains a Docker Compose setup to practice modern Cloud DOTNET application development, specifically ASPNET.
+This repository contains a Docker Compose setup and application skeleton to practice modern Cloud DOTNET application development, specifically ASPNET.

 This starter is made with 3 goals in mind: